MOST COMMON KNEE CONDITIONS WE TREAT:

 PATELLOFEMORAL SYNDROME (Runners Knee)

 Overuse and overexertion injuries often lead to this condition.
-It can be a combination of patellar tendon strain, torn cartilage, and a knee cap that’s out of proper alignment.
-Helping Poor foot posture (eg flat feet) and weak hip control can fix this biomechanically.
+It can be a combination of patellar tendon strain, torn cartilage, and a knee cap that is out of proper alignment.
+SOLE THERAPY will help your foot posture & hip control to fix this biomechanically.

 A Baker’s Cyst is a pocket of fluid that forms a lump behind the knee.
 It is also called a popliteal cyst.
-Cyst formations are a very common symptom in knee arthritis and are managed well with conservative treatments.
+Cyst formations are a very common symptom in knee arthritis.
+SOLE THERAPY can manage this with conservative treatments.

 HAMSTRING & CALF INSERTION PAIN

 The hamstring and calf complex insert behind the knee joint and can be a common cause of posterior knee pain.
-Helping these muscles to function properly and aiding in the realignment the knee joint will ease pain.
+SOLE THERAPY will help the muscles to function properly and aid in the realignment to ease your knee pain.

 KNEE CARTILAGE & MENISCUS PROBLEMS